• Skip to primary navigation

 Success Tips

-• Whatever plant milk variety that you use to make the sauce, make sure it's unsweetened and not vanilla-flavored.
+• Whatever type of plant milk that you use to make the alfredo, make sure it's unsweetened and not vanilla-flavored.

-• Reserve 1 cup of the water that the noodles are cooked in case you want to thin the sauce a little bit.
+• Reserve 1 cup of the water that the noodles are cooked in case you want to thin the alfredo a little bit.

 A white plate filled with pasta next to a blue striped napkin and a lemon.